Anti-Hindi agitations of Tamil Nadu: Amendment in 1967

+Later agitations

-Agitation of 1968
+1968

 The anti-Hindi imposition activists from Madras State were not satisfied with the 1967 Amendment, as it did not address their concerns about the three language formula.
 However, with DMK in power, they hesitated to restart the agitation.
 The Tamil Nadu Students' Anti-Hindi Agitation council split into several factions.
 The moderate factions favored letting Annadurai and the government to deal with the situation.
 The extremist factions restarted the agitations.
 They demanded scrapping of the three language formula and an end to teaching of Hindi, abolishing the use of Hindi commands in the National Cadet Corps (NCC), banning of Hindi films and songs and closure of the Dakshina Bharat Hindi Prachara Sabha (Institution for Propagation of Hindi in South India).

 On 19 December 1967, the agitation was restarted.
 It turned violent on 21 December and acts of arson and looting were reported in the state.
 Annadurai defused the situation by accepting most of their demands.
 On 23 January 1968, a resolution was passed in the Legislative Assembly.
 It accomplished the following:

 The Three-Language Policy was scrapped and Hindi was eliminated from the curriculum.
 Only English and Tamil were to be taught and the use of Hindi commands in the NCC was banned.
 Tamil was to be introduced as the medium of instruction in all colleges and as the "language of administration" within five years, the Central Government was urged to end the special status accorded to Hindi in the Constitution and "treat all languages equally", and was urged to provide financial assistance for development of all languages mentioned in the Eighth Schedule of the Constitution.
 These measures satisfied the agitators and "normalcy" returned by February 1968.